0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/zk-login-integration.md

 # ZK Login Integration

-The intergation of this workflow inside your application only requires to embed button to initiate the login process on the front-end.
+The intergation of this workflow inside your application only requires to embed a button to initiate the login process on the front-end.
 After this button is pressed, the front-end makes a request to the back-end to generate an `auth request` and displays it in a QR code.
 When a user scans the QR code using their wallet, it generates a zk proof and sends this proof packed inside a JWZ to the call-back URL in order to verify it.

 Overall there are 2 endpoints to be added to the verifier's backend:

 - GET /api/sign-in - should return auth request inside a QR code
 - POST /api/callback - should receive the callback request from the identity wallet containing the proof and verify it

-The user should have the identity wallet installed on their device.
+The user should have the Polygon ID identity wallet (or any compatible wallet) installed on their device.

-> The full executable code for this section can be found [here](https://github.com/iden3/tutorial-examples/tree/main/verifier-integration)

 ## Integrate with Javascript and GoLang

 > Context: You are a platform that wants to authenticate users according to their age.
 If they are younger than a certain age, users are not allowed to log-in.
 The naive web2 way to perform this action would be to make users fill up a form with personal information.
-In web3 we can perform the same without never having to access any user's PII.
+In web3 we can perform the same never accessing any user's PII.

 1. **Add the authorization package to your project**